renggli/dart-xml/README.md

 - [csv2xml](https://github.com/taewony/csv2xml) is a library to convert between CSV and XML.
 - [dart-xrd](https://github.com/stevenroose/dart-xrd) is a library to read Extensible Resource Descriptors.
+- [spreadsheet_decoder](https://github.com/sestegra/spreadsheet_decoder) is a library for decoding and updating spreadsheets for ODS and XLSX files.

 ### Supports